New Biocide Regulations Published: What You Need to Know

 By: Joanna Chudyk, SENIOR REGULATORY AFFAIRS SPECIALIST, email

-On June 19th, 2024, the long-awaited Biocide Regulations were officially published in Gazette II, introducing new requirements for surface disinfectants and both food contact and non-food contact sanitizers.
-These regulations will impact the following product categories:
+On June 19, 2024, the Biocide Regulations were officially published in Gazette II, introducing new requirements for surface disinfectants and both food contact and non-food contact sanitizers.
+These regulations will affect the following product categories:

-1. Disinfectants and Disinfectant-Sanitizers: Products holding a Drug Identification Number (DIN) under the Food and Drug Regulations (FDR).
+1. Disinfectants and Disinfectant-Sanitizers: Products with a Drug Identification Number (DIN) under the Food and Drug Regulations (FDR).

-2. Sanitizers Registered as Pesticides: Products used on non-living and non-liquid surfaces holding a Pesticide Control Product (PCP) number, regulated under the Pest Control Products Regulations (PCPR).
+2. Sanitizers Registered as Pesticides: Products used on non-living and non-liquid surfaces with a Pesticide Control Product (PCP) number, regulated under the Pest Control Products Regulations (PCPR).

 3. Food Premise Surface Sanitizers: Products that previously did not require pre-registration.